 Nowadays we’re going all out on wireless technology.
-What Nicola Tesla started is now being implemented across the globe.
+What Nikola Tesla started is now being implemented across the globe.

 Well, not actually.